dibble-james/LinQL/docs/WritingQueries.md

 # Writing Queries

-All queries start from a `RootType`, which you then `Select` from.
+All queries start from a `RootType<T>` which the source generator will create for you.
 You can then project a result from it using a C# `Expression` which has it's limitations, much like with Entity Framework, but still very powerful.
 This library is fairly new, and if you've ever looked into Expression Trees, hopefully you'll understand that it will take time to cover all the bases.
 A range of expressions can be converted as demonstrated by [the `TranslationProviderTests`](https://github.com/dibble-james/LinQL/blob/interface-support/LinQL.Tests/Translation/TranslationProviderTests.cs).
 If you come accross something that doesn't work, please raise an issue or a pull request with a supporting test.

-`Select` will produce a `GraphQLExpression` which you can then call `Execute` upon to send it to the server and get back the result.

 ### Field selection
 By default, if an expression terminates on a type, it will get all the scalar fields